bipul724/price-tracker/docs/prd.md

 Acceptance criteria:

+- Options are loaded live from the store (`optionAxis` + `options[{id,label}]`).
-- A tracked item contains the selected option label.
+- A tracked item contains the option axis, the option label and the store option key (e.g. `o1`).
-- The scraper reads the price/stock for that exact option.
+- The scraper confirms the tracked option is active on the page before reading price/stock.
 - Changing an option creates a new tracking target or explicitly updates the tracked target; it must not silently mix histories.

 ### FR-03 Create Tracking Record